July 21, 2017

 4

 assessment in the first quarter of 2016, believed that there continued to be a significant excess in fair value over carrying value of goodwill.
-However, given the reduction in the then-current year financial expectations, plus the continuing impact of the two distribution customer sales below prior year levels, the Company added a cautionary disclosure in Key Factors and Risks Affecting Our Reported Results within Management Discussion and Analysis of Financial Condition and Results of Operations (“MD&A”) in the Company’s Form 10-Q for the quarterly period ended June 30, 2016 (the “2nd Quarter 2016 10-Q”).
-See the Company’s response to Comment 2 for the actual language included in the 2nd Quarter 2016 10-Q.
+However, given the reduction in the then-current year financial expectations, plus the continuing impact of the two distribution customer sales below prior year levels, the Company added a cautionary disclosure in Key Factors and Risks Affecting Our Reported Results within Management Discussion and Analysis of Financial Condition and Results of Operations (MD&A) in the Companys Form 10-Q for the quarterly period ended June 30, 2016 (the 2nd Quarter 2016 10-Q).
+See the Companys response to Comment 2 for the actual language included in the 2nd Quarter 2016 10-Q.

 During the third quarter of 2016, Aerospace made significant progress in reducing its inefficiencies, continuing to improve sales (and related throughput) by another $3.3 million on a sequential basis, plus improving its operating profit margin from first and second quarter levels, each at approximately 8%, to third quarter at approximately 14%.
 As a result, the Company achieved its revised third quarter expectations for Aerospace sales and operating profit, although the results were still below original budgeted levels.
 Given the improvement in results and achievement of the revised expectations, the Company continued to believe there was a significant excess in fair value over carrying value of goodwill.
-The Company did choose to maintain the cautionary language in MD&A in the Company’s Form 10-Q for the quarterly period ended September 30, 2016 (the “3rd Quarter 2016 10-Q”) as the financial results were not yet back to original expectations.
-See the Company’s response to Comment 2 for the actual language included in the 3rd Quarter 2016 10-Q.
+The Company did choose to maintain the cautionary language in MD&A in the Companys Form 10-Q for the quarterly period ended September 30, 2016 (the 3rd Quarter 2016 10-Q) as the financial results were not yet back to original expectations.
+See the Companys response to Comment 2 for the actual language included in the 3rd Quarter 2016 10-Q.

 The Company performed its annual impairment test on October 1, 2016, concurrent with its annual budgeting and strategic planning process, which formed the basis of an internal estimate of fair value of its reporting units.
-The planning process was led by TriMas’ new Chief Executive Officer (hired in July 2016), and included a detailed evaluation of short and long-term priorities of each of TriMas’ businesses.
+The planning process was led by TriMas new Chief Executive Officer (hired in July 2016), and included a detailed evaluation of short and long-term priorities of each of TriMas businesses.
 In addition, during this process in the fourth quarter of 2016, the Company hired a new President of the Aerospace business.
 In developing the 2017 budget and five-year strategic plan, management considered the following significant factors in assessing the future sales, profitability and cash generation levels of the Aerospace business (and reporting unit):

-A lower level of 2016 sales and operating profit than previously expected due to the aforementioned then-current year manufacturing inefficiencies, resulting in a new, lower baseline year than in the 2015 annual goodwill impairment test;
+| A lower level of 2016 sales and operating profit than previously expected due to the aforementioned then-current year manufacturing inefficiencies, resulting in a new, lower baseline year than in the 2015 annual goodwill impairment test; |

-Order patterns from Aerospace’s two largest distribution customers had not yet begun to improve (as previously expected to occur by the end of 2016 in the 2015 goodwill impairment assessment), and concern as to the potential timing of when the Company would experience year-over-year increases, much less improvement back to 2014 and early 2015 levels;
+| Order patterns from Aerospaces two largest distribution customers had not yet begun to improve (as previously expected to occur by the end of 2016 in the 2015 goodwill impairment assessment), and concern as to the potential timing of when the Company would experience year-over-year increases, much less improvement back to 2014 and early 2015 levels; |

-General market uncertainty in the OE customer base order levels, with the Company’s largest OE customer causing uncertainty in the supply chain by continuing to modify and shrink its order lot sizes and the amount of inventory it carried on-hand;
+| General market uncertainty in the OE customer base order levels, with the Companys largest OE customer causing uncertainty in the supply chain by continuing to modify and shrink its order lot sizes and the amount of inventory it carried on-hand; |

-Concern that the Aerospace platform integration savings and commercial synergies would materialize at the level and timing originally expected; and
+| Concern that the Aerospace platform integration savings and commercial synergies would materialize at the level and timing originally expected; and |

-The risk that Allfast would not be able to grow sales at its pre-acquisition double-digit annual growth rate (management’s expectation at the time of acquisition).
-As
+| The risk that Allfast would not be able to grow sales at its pre-acquisition double-digit annual growth rate (managements expectation at the time of acquisition).
+As |

 5

-previously noted, Allfast’s revenue was flat for the first two years of TriMas’ ownership due to lower sales to distribution customers and, more significantly, lack of revenue growth associated with new product qualifications with then-existing Aerospace customers.
+previously noted, Allfasts revenue was flat for the first two years of TriMas ownership due to lower sales to distribution customers and, more significantly, lack of revenue growth associated with new product qualifications with then-existing Aerospace customers.
 In connection with the Allfast acquisition, the Company anticipated that new product qualifications with then-existing customers of TriMas would provide significant revenue and operating profit growth opportunities post-acquisition.
-However, these growth opportunities did not occur as anticipated due to product qualifications that: a) were finalized but for which no significant orders had yet been placed, or b) new product qualifications that had been delayed by customers or had not yet started.
+However, these growth opportunities did not occur as anticipated due to product qualifications that: a) were finalized but for which no significant orders had yet been placed, or b) new product qualifications that had been delayed by customers or had not yet started. |

 In arriving in its conclusions around the Step I failure for the Aerospace reporting unit, the Company did not believe there was any one event, quarterly time period or other factor that could be pointed to or which led specifically to the Step I failure.
-Rather, the Company believed the Step I failure resulted from the confluence of many different items, some of which occurred during 2016 and which lowered the baseline for Aerospace’s five-year projections, and some of which related to reductions in future growth expectations, primarily sales of Allfast-branded products, given fewer new product or qualifications with customers previously expected.
+Rather, the Company believed the Step I failure resulted from the confluence of many different items, some of which occurred during 2016 and which lowered the baseline for Aerospaces five-year projections, and some of which related to reductions in future growth expectations, primarily sales of Allfast-branded products, given fewer new product or qualifications with customers previously expected.
 These items, when considered in totality, more than absorbed the amount of cushion between the implied fair value and carrying value of goodwill as part of the separate Aerospace reporting units in the 2015 annual goodwill impairment test, and following the Step II test, resulted in the goodwill impairment charge in the fourth quarter of 2016.

 In conducting the Aerospace goodwill impairment analysis, the Company engaged a valuation firm to assist with estimating the implied fair value of the Aerospace reporting unit.
 In doing so, the Company evaluated the qualifications of the valuation specialist and oversaw their work and application of key assumptions throughout the process.
 The Company utilized both income and market-based approaches, assigning a 50% weight to each approach.
 As part of the market approach, the Company utilized market multiples of earnings of comparable publicly traded companies.
 The comparable companies considered under the market approach consisted of a pool of 15 actively-traded public companies that were financially solvent, and that operate in a similar line of business and/or reflect economic conditions and business risks for the aerospace industry in general.
-The Company considered both current and forward indicative multiples relative to Aerospace’s earnings amounts, selecting a current multiple slightly above the median of the comparable company group.
-The Company used a market multiple slightly higher than the median given Aerospace’s recent earnings performance in the trailing-twelve-month period were depressed from more normal levels in part due to temporary and controllable manufacturing inefficiencies that were in the process of being addressed.
+The Company considered both current and forward indicative multiples relative to Aerospaces earnings amounts, selecting a current multiple slightly above the median of the comparable company group.
+The Company used a market multiple slightly higher than the median given Aerospaces recent earnings performance in the trailing-twelve-month period were depressed from more normal levels in part due to temporary and controllable manufacturing inefficiencies that were in the process of being addressed.
 With all other assumptions held constant, if the Company selected a trailing-twelve-month earnings multiple that was one half-turn of earnings lower (which would have been below the median of the group), the goodwill impairment would have increased by approximately $9 million (from approximately $60 million to $69 million).
 Similarly, if the Company selected a trailing-twelve-month earnings multiple that was one half-turn of earnings higher (which would have still been below the upper quartile of the group), with all other assumptions held constant, the goodwill impairment would have decreased by approximately $9 million (from approximately $60 million to $51 million).

 6

-For the income approach, the most significant assumptions used by the Company were those inherent in the Company’s five-year projections, which formed the baseline for the impairment analysis.
+For the income approach, the most significant assumptions used by the Company were those inherent in the Companys five-year projections, which formed the baseline for the impairment analysis.
 Specifically, the Company assumed a 5% annual sales growth for each of the five years in the projection period, and operating profit margin expansion between 75 and 150 basis points per year over the five-year period.
-The Company’s sales growth estimates were lower than prior forecasts, and held at rates generally consistent with Boeing and Airbus’ published build-rate forecasts (which average low-to-mid single digit percentage growth).
+The Companys sales growth estimates were lower than prior forecasts, and held at rates generally consistent with Boeing and Airbus published build-rate forecasts (which average low-to-mid single digit percentage growth).
 Given the recent uncertainty in the aerospace supply chain, where Aerospace had experienced lower levels of distribution customer orders, and updated projections for growth programs being realized more slowly than previously expected, the Company believed its revised sales growth projections to be reasonable.
 The operating profit projections were believed to be reasonable as well, with expected increases from the somewhat depressed levels in 2016 as the Company executed its improvement plans, as well as gained operating leverage from higher sales levels over its fixed cost structure.

 In terms of sensitivity of these key assumptions and the impact on the Aerospace financial projections:

-a 1% change in the expected annual sales growth rate, with all other assumptions held constant, would have resulted in an approximate $5 million change in the recorded $60 million goodwill impairment (i.e. $65 million if the rate was decreased, or to $55 million if the rate was increased).
+| a 1% change in the expected annual sales growth rate, with all other assumptions held constant, would have resulted in an approximate $5 million change in the recorded $60 million goodwill impairment (i.e. $65 million if the rate was decreased, or to $55 million if the rate was increased). |

-a 100 basis point change in each year’s operating profit margin, with all other assumptions held constant, would have resulted in an approximate $10 million change in the recorded $60 million goodwill impairment (i.e. $70 million if the rate was decreased, or to $50 million if the rate was increased).
+| a 100 basis point change in each years operating profit margin, with all other assumptions held constant, would have resulted in an approximate $10 million change in the recorded $60 million goodwill impairment (i.e. $70 million if the rate was decreased, or to $50 million if the rate was increased). |

-In addition to the assumptions inherent in the Company’s five-year projections, in estimating the fair value of the reporting unit, the Company utilized a weighted average cost of capital (“WACC”) of 10.3% and an estimated residual growth rate of 3%.
+In addition to the assumptions inherent in the Companys five-year projections, in estimating the fair value of the reporting unit, the Company utilized a weighted average cost of capital (WACC) of 10.3% and an estimated residual growth rate of 3%.
 The WACC was selected considering the level of risk inherent in the cash flow projections when considering market and internal factors.
 The residual growth rate was selected with the assumption that aircraft build rates may slow from current levels, but generally would continue in the longer-term at low-single digit rates.
 The assumption was that this would be true whether for existing models or new models, and that the Company would continue to be a significant supplier of Aerospace products.

 In terms of sensitivity of the WACC and residual growth rate assumptions:

-a 50 basis point change in the WACC, with all other assumptions held constant, would have resulted in an approximate $15 million change in the recorded $60 million goodwill impairment (i.e $75 million if the rate was increased, or to $45 million if the rate was decreased).
+| a 50 basis point change in the WACC, with all other assumptions held constant, would have resulted in an approximate $15 million change in the recorded $60 million goodwill impairment (i.e $75 million if the rate was increased, or to $45 million if the rate was decreased). |

-a 50 basis point change in the residual growth rate, with all other assumptions held constant, would have resulted in an approximate $8 million change in the recorded $60 million goodwill impairment (i.e $68 million if the rate was decreased, or to $52 million if the rate was increased).
+| a 50 basis point change in the residual growth rate, with all other assumptions held constant, would have resulted in an approximate $8 million change in the recorded $60 million goodwill impairment (i.e $68 million if the rate was decreased, or to $52 million if the rate was increased). |

 7